AccelerComm CTO Dr Rob Maunder discusses why we need channel coding in wireless communications, and gives an overview of

 The LDPC decoder has the job of taking these E LLRs corresponding to these E bits here, and converting them back into the A number of bits here, but this job is significantly more complicated than the LDPC encoder's job.

 There are a number of challenges here.
 The first challenge is that these LLRs, they're probabilities, so they're typically expressed as fixed-point numbers, so for every bit that the encoder has to deal with, the decoder has to deal with a probability, a fixed-point number.
 That makes it more complicated.
 Also, the encoder knows the value of all the bits that it's dealing with.
 By contrast, the decoder doesn't know what the message is going to be, that's the whole job of the decoder, is to find out the message, it has to discover what the message is.
 That makes it more complicated.

 The third way that the code is more complicated is that typically, the way that it works, is that it makes an attempt, then another one, then another one, and it iterates several attempts in this way, particularly in the case of LDPC, also turbo codes work this way.
 So because of these three reasons, LDPC decoders are much more complicated than LDPC encoders.

 We have produced data briefs that characterise the performance of the decoder across a wide variety of different scenarios.

-These can be found within our resources section.
+These can be found within our downloads area.